-Assets or cash generating units ("CGUs") are evaluated at each reporting date to determine whether there are any indications of impairment.
-The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's property and equipment and mineral properties.
+Assets or CGUs are evaluated at each reporting date to determine whether there are any indications of impairment.
+The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's exploration and evaluation assets.

-In respect of costs incurred for its investment in exploration and evaluation assets, management has determined that exploratory drilling, evaluation, development and related costs incurred which have been capitalized are economically recoverable.
+In respect of costs incurred for its investment in exploration and evaluation assets, management has determined the acquisition costs that have been capitalized are economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic and metallurgic information, economics assessment/studies, accessible facilities and existing permits.

-The key estimates applied in the preparation of the financial statements that could result in a material adjustment to the carrying amounts of assets and liabilities are as follows:
+The key estimates applied in the preparation of the condensed interim financial statements that could result in a material adjustment to the carrying amounts of assets and liabilities are as follows: